kgdunn/pid-book/univariate-review/univariate-review.rst

 	The probability of having an ammonia concentration greater than 50 mg/L:

 		- when using only the data: 4.5% (see code above)
-		- when using the estimated parameters of the distribution: 5.1% (see code above)
+		- when using the estimated statistics of the distribution: 5.1% (see code above)

 	We should use the :math:`t`-distribution to answer the last part, but at this stage we had not yet looked at the :math:`t`-distribution.
 However, the large number of observations (1440) means the :math:`t`-distribution is no different than the normal distribution.